 Siri Zanelli is a Norwegian architect and partner with Collective Works, an award winning RIBA chartered architecture and design studio.
-She became a Londoner in 2006, highgateneighbourhoodforum.org.uk and has lived in leafy Highate since 2014, and can often be seen running in Highgate Woods and Hampstead Heath.
-She is a member of the Highgate Society with experience from Council, is involved with the planning committee and runs the society's Instagram account.
-Her local passions centre around the quality of the built environment as well as the green spaces, sustainability and community engagement.
+She became a Londoner in 2006, and has lived in leafy Highate since 2014, and can often be seen running in Highgate Woods and Hampstead Heath.
+She is a member of the Highgate Society Council, is involved with the planning committee and runs the Society's Instagram account.
+Her local passions centre around the quality of the built environment as well as the green spaces, sustainabiliy and community engagement.
 Her architectural practice worked closely with the Highgate Society and the Highgate Neighbourhood Forum to support the Contractor Yard scheme for Omved Gardens through planning, and she is currently working with Haringey Council on a CIL funded HNF project for an outdoor playspace along Parkland Walk.
-She has two boys attending local Highgate schools, and a new puppy will lead to lots of walks and becoming even more familiar with Highgate.
+She has two boys attending local Highgate schools.